At least 8 people are dead after 2 boats capsized off the San Diego shoreline

 At least eight people were found dead after authorities discovered two capsized boats near Black's Beach in San Diego on Saturday, according to local fire officials.

-"This is one of the worst maritime smuggling tragedies that I can think of," Gartland said at a press conference on Sunday.
+"This is one of the worst maritime smuggling tragedies that I can think of," Lifeguard Chief James Gartland said at a press conference on Sunday.

 Details on the nationalities, ages and genders of the boats' passengers have not been released except that all the victims appeared to be adults.